aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 For many use cases, F1 > 0.85 is perfectly acceptable.

-## What I Learned Building This Evaluation Framework
+## What I learned building this evaluation framework

 Looking back at 6-8 hours invested in building this evaluation system, three insights stand out: